nikp06/icyAI/README.md

 ```
 - replace name with the specific model that is supposed to play against you
 - replace n with the number of times you want to let the AI play against you

+For adapting the screensize simply change the variable SCREEN_MAX in classes.py.
+Note that the game was made for size 900.
+With different sizes the physics might slightly change.
 ## Requirements and modules

 - python 3